-00:04 KPFT FM 90 in Houston is proud to present the Los Angeles Philharmonic season every Tuesday morning at 9am. upcoming programs include June the 19th.
-Zubin Mehta is guest conductor, directing Schubert Symphony Number two, also sprak Zion SUTA by Richard Strauss, and a clarinet concerto by John Corigliano.
-Featuring So Louis Michels kowski June 26.
-Zubin Mehta conduct Schubert Rosa Monday over to her Coffea second violin concerto with soloist, Glenn dicterow concertmaster of the orchestra and narla Symphony Number four, with soprano Daisy attack him.
-That's every Tuesday at 9am on a que PFT National Public Radio for Houston.
+KPFT FM 90 in Houston is proud to present the Los Angeles Philharmonic season every Tuesday morning at 9am. upcoming programs include June the 19th.
+Zubin Mehta is guest conductor directing Schubert Symphony Number two, also Sprott, Zion SUTA by Richard Strauss, and the clarinet concerto by John Corigliano, featuring soloists Michel to kowski June 26.
+Zubin Mehta conduct Schubert Rosa Monday over to her Coffea second violin concerto with soloist Glenn dicterow concertmaster of the orchestra and Marla's symphony number four with soprano Daisy attackin.
+That's every Tuesday at 9am on KPFT, National Public Radio for Houston.

-01:15 The foster family division of the Harris County Juvenile Probation Department is seeking responsible persons who wish to be foster parents or children between the ages of 10 and 17.
-For information on foster parenting, and they call the Harris County Juvenile Probation Department, the number is 2217877.
+The foster family division of the Harris County Juvenile Probation depart vent is seeking responsible persons who wish to be foster parents or children between the ages of 10 and 17.
+For information on foster parenting, and they call the Harris County Juvenile Probation

+Department, the number is 2217877.
 If you're interested in becoming a foster parent, you should call Harris County Juvenile Probation Department 2217877 and get information.
-Another public service announcement for information regarding the national march on Washington for lesbian and gay rights.
-The you can call the following numbers if you wish information 24 Our toll free number is 1-800-528-7382 You may call now if you like for information regarding markets and transportation they're too 1-800-528-7382 or in Houston during business hours.
-You can call Ron or Bob at 8407248.
+Now the public service announcement for information regarding the national march on Washington for lesbian and gay rights.
+The you can call the following numbers.
+If you wish information 24 Our toll free number is 1-800-528-7382.
+You may call now if you'd like for information regarding March and transportation there to 1-800-528-7382 or in Houston during business hours, you can call Ron or Bob at 8407248.
 Hey, young people will be holding a meeting this coming Thursday night.
 And in fact every first and third Thursday night of each month at Montrose Activity Center.
 1414 23 Holman, Atla branch at 7pm.
-If you're interested in further information about the young gay people's organization, you may call right now, five to six 4000 and speak to get young people in our very presence.
-And that will continue with Dave's tape.
+If you're interested in further information about the young gay people's organization, you may call right now five to six 4000 and speak to gay young people in our very presence.
+And now we'll continue with Dave state,